twright/Easy-Comment-Uploads/readme.txt

  * Fixed compatibility issues with older versions of Internet Explorer.
  * Improved styling of upload form.
- * Thumbnails of images are now generated to increase speed and reduce bandwith usage.
+ * Thumbnails of images are now generated to increase speed and reduce bandwidth usage.
  * Option added to change upload directory.
  * Fixed some bugs in blacklist checking.
  * Enable the plugin for specific categories only.